express-in-code-game/excode-design/docs/notes.md

 - issues
   - "attempting to call unbound transit-json..." when ineracting with kafka from repl
-    - starnet.app.alpha.aux.serdes namespace must be imported
+    - cloud.app.alpha.aux.serdes namespace must be imported

 - certificates